HyunsuLee/PF_SF_noisy/README.md

 # PF_SF_noisy
-Robust Decision-Making in Spatial Learning: A Comparative Study of Successor Features and Predecessor Features Algorithms
+Exploring the Noise Resilience of Successor Features and Predecessor Features Algorithms in One and Two-Dimensional Environments

 TO BE UPDATED